Holidays, Traditions & Life Transition Services

-Flower Communion – A special UU tradition originally created in 1923 by Unitarian minister Norbert Capek of Prague, Czechoslovakia, the Flower Ceremony invites members to bring a flower to share, and in return to take a flower away.
-A simple dance is performed by the youth to welcome all the flowers collected in their baskets and then placed on the altar.
+Flower Communion – A special UU tradition originally created in 1923 by Unitarian minister Norbert Capek of Prague, Czechoslovakia, to honor the diversity of ways to celebrate the divine.
+The Flower Ceremony invites members to bring a flower to share, and in return be given a flower to take home.

 New Member Ceremony – we welcome new members periodically during the church year, and celebrate their joining.
 By signing the membership book and making a pledge, people commit to join the congregation, and the congregation in turn commits to supporting their membership.